-All students interested in any type of on-campus employment may explore available positions in our job database, Curry Connect.
-For full instructions including an instructional video, Curry Connect Tutorial, and to access all available job postings, students should go to the Center for Career

-Development's portal page or visit the Student Employment tab on the MyCurry portal.
-If a student experiences any difficulty accessing CurryConnect, please contact the Center for Career Development at 617-333-2195, located on the Garden Level of the King Administrative Building at 55 Atherton Street.
+All students interested in any type of on-campus employment may explore available positions in our job database, Handshake For full instructions including an instructional video_I, and to access all available job postings, students should go to the Global and Career Servcies portal page or visit the Student Employment tab on the MyCurry portal.
+If a student experiences any difficulty accessing Handshake, please contact Global and Career Services at 617-333-2195, located on the second floor of the Student Center.

-All students interested in a campus job can access the Curry Connect job postings by following these steps:
+All students interested in a campus job can access the Handshake job postings by following these steps:

-- 1. Go to MyCurry portal and click on the Curry Connect Icon located in Quick Launch Menu - 2.
-On Job Search page scroll "Job Type" to select Campus Work-Study or Campus Non-Work-Study - 3.
+- 1. Go to MyCurry portal and click on the Handshake Icon located in Quick Launch Menu - On Job Search page scroll "Job Type" to select Campus Work-Study or Campus Non-Work-Study - 3.
 Click the job title to see details. - 4.
 Before closing the posting print the job posting or write down title, department and manager contact information which is needed in order to apply

-Available student positions, both Work-Study (WS) and general non-Work-Study positions, are posted on Curry Connect throughout the year.
+Available student positions are posted on Handshake throughout the year.
 There are times of the year when students will see more available positions than other times of the year.
 These peak posting periods include:

-- ○ Early to mid-August for positions starting in the Fall Semester, - Early to mid-January for positions starting in the Spring Semester, - ◆ April-May for Summer positions and for early start Fall positions for returning students.
+- ○ Early to mid-August for positions starting in the Fall Semester, - Early to mid-January for positions starting in the Spring Semester, - April-May for Summer and Fall positions.

 It is the responsibility of the student to contact the hiring department directly, as listed on the job posting in order to be considered for a job and scheduled for an interview.
-Students should try to apply for positions within the first few weeks of new semester.
-The jobs are filled very quickly with many eager student workers
+Students should try to apply for positions within the first few weeks of each semester.
+The jobs are filled very quickly with many eager student workers.